DavidKwon91/MathematicsBehindAlgorithms/AUROC/AUROC.md

 #### I suppose...

-#### 1 is always positive, for example, "not Fraud", "not Disease", or some one of binary value that has more obs than the obs of the other factor levels.
+#### 1 is always positive, for example, "Fraud", "Disease", or some one of binary value that has less obs than the obs of the other factor levels, so that we want to predict well.

-#### 0 is always negative, for example, "Fraud", "Disease", or some one of binary value that has less obs than the obs of the other factor levels, which we might want to predict well.
+#### 0 is always negative, for example, "not Fraud", "not Disease", or some one of binary value that has less obs than the obs of the other factor levels.

-#### Thorough CV process and tuning parameters have been skipped since this will focus on ROC and AUC
+#### Thorough CV process and tuning parameters have been skipped since this will focus on Classification metrics.

 ```r